Edward Olivares Player Props: Royals vs. White Sox

-Edward Olivares and his .378 on-base percentage over his past 10 games (54 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the Chicago White Sox and Dylan Cease on May 8 at 7:40 PM ET.
+Edward Olivares and his .378 on-base percentage over his past 10 games (51 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the Chicago White Sox and Lance Lynn on May 10 at 7:40 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Athletics.
+In his most recent game, he went 1-for-4 against the White Sox.

 Edward Olivares Game Info & Props vs. the White Sox